kunalagra/codeshastra8/README.md

 # codeshastra8
-Sanghvi's 24Hr Hackathon
+DJ Sanghvi's 24Hr Hackathon

-Topic - Sleep Monitor Using Laptop Cam
+# Sleep Monitor Using Laptop Cam
+SHHHHH…..
+KOI DEKH RAHA HAI

 Features of our website are : -
 - Record video using a webcam on a laptop covering the sleeping area of the individual